Kosmas/conductor/NOTES.md

 __expected there to be content "Project has not been updated." in ...__ shouuld be
 __expected to find text "Projects has not been updated." in ...__
-* listing 4.11 line `render "edit"` does not work for me. `render edit_project_path` does work.
-Reviewing what another rails 4 application generates `render action: 'edit'` also works.

 #### PDF Page 127
 * __Done!
 Now you have the full support for CRUD operations in pour ProjectsController__ What does pour mean? (for?, poor?)